 Do you want to feel like the work you do matters?
 Most people crave a job that they feel pride in doing.
 At work, people often enjoy interacting face to face with customers who use their products regularly.
 These meetings are called end-user interactions.
 They occur in business when the person using a product or service interacts with its provider.
+Now more then ever with record numbers of people working from home, communication can be important.
 Connection with end-users can be beneficial to employees.
 But not all companies can interact with customers directly.

 What do you do if you have limited end-user communication?